open-telemetry/opentelemetry-demo/docs/services/shippingservice.md

 This service receives HTTP requests, which are instrumented in the middleware.

-The middleware starts root span, and can pass reference in the same thread down to another closure where we call `quoteservice`.
+The root span is started and passed down as reference in the same thread to another closure where we call `quoteservice`.

 ```rust